Donders-Institute/bidscoin/docs/options.rst

 spec2nii2bids - plugin
 ----------------------

-The spec2nii2bids plugin is a bidscoiner plugin that converts Twix, SPAR/SDAT and P-file spectroscopy source data to BIDS-valid nifti- and json sidecar files.
+The spec2nii2bids plugin is a default bidscoiner plugin that converts Twix, SPAR/SDAT and P-file spectroscopy source data to BIDS-valid nifti- and json sidecar files.
 This plugin relies on `spec2nii <https://github.com/wexeee/spec2nii>`__, for which you can set the following options:

 - ``command``: Command to run spec2nii, such as: